 IX.
 Termination of Student Employees

-In general, student employees who begin work in a specific semester are expected to work until the end of that semester and, if needed by the department, one-half of any break or vacation period.
+In general, student employees who begin work in a specific semester are expected to work until the end of that semester.
 To terminate a student employee, the department should complete the Student Employment Termination/Inactivation E-form.

 X. Grievance Policy and Procedures